lara-learning/lara/readme.md

   - String of aws region (probably eu-west-1)
 - SUPPORT_MAIL
   - String containing the email address users can contact in case of problems e.g.: lara@exampleCompany.com
-- PRODUCTION_FE_URL
+- FRONTEND_URL
-  - String containing the URL to the production frontend e.g.: https://lara.exampleCompany.com/
+  - String containing the URL to the production frontend e.g.: https://lara.exampleCompany.com/ or Cloudfront URL
-- PRODUCTION_BE_URL
+- BACKEND_URL
-  - String containing the URL to the production backend e.g.: https://api.lara.exampleCompany.com/
+  - String containing the URL to the production backend e.g.: https://api.lara.exampleCompany.com/ or Cloudfront URL
 - LARA_SECRET
   - Secret used in creating oauth secrets
+- STAGE
+  - for deployment set this to something like: "production"

 ### All Environment variables

-The following variables should be added to your cloned version of Lara.
+The following variables can be added to your cloned version of Lara.

 - MICROSOFT_TENANT_ID
-  - String containing ?
+  - String containing tenant id
 - PROD_MICROSOFT_CLIENT_ID
-  - String containing ?
+  - String containing client id
 - STAGING_MICROSOFT_CLIENT_ID
-  - String containing
+  - String containing staging client id used in CI/CD Pipelines.

 - AWS_ACCESS_KEY_ID
   - String containing AWS IAM User ID used for deployment